borthdayzz/ngl-spammer/README.md

 starhook.solutions (boggle.cc) is a minimal NGL Spammer that runs on NodeJS, Python and C Version.

 # KEEP IN MIND, THE JS BUILD WILL NEVER BE OPEN SOURCE, IF YOU SOMEHOW DOWNLOADED THE SOURCE THEN IT IS A MALICIOUS BUILD
-# Python build will be fully open and editable, the message template additionals are available.
+# Python build is currently deleted, it will be back soon.

 ## Features